Dec 23, 2017

 But I discovered something interesting lately.
 About half the time when I drive to work in the morning, I don't mind following the city bus.
 In fact, I look forward to it.
 The question is: Why?
 Here's a hint: If it's snowing, I don't want to follow the bus.

-TOM: Get a nice whiff of diesel fumes.
+TOM: So why do you sometimes want to follow the bus?
+Get a nice whiff of diesel fumes.
 Wakes you right up.
 It's like ... is that it?
 There's caffeine in diesel fuel?

 TOM: So, if it's snowing you don't want to follow the bus.

 RAY: And the reason I don't want to follow the bus is when it's snowing, the sun isn't out.
 Now, everyone knows that the sun rises in the east and sets in the west.